Codev

 even in case of bit rot for data in home directory, this procedure repairs it automatically

-SPM Linux (a work in progress) provides a user interface based on CodevShell and Codev
+SPM Linux (still a work in progress) provides a user interface based on CodevShell and Codev

-we can also use Alpine Linux as the underling system to run CodevShell and Codev
+meawhile we can use Alpine Linux as the underling system to run CodevShell and Codev

-on a removable storage device create a UEFI partition, and format it with FAT32
+, on a removable storage device, create a UEFI partition, format it with FAT32

 ; fdisk -l # find the device name, and write it in place of "sdx" in the following commands